 Survey of Federally Funded Marine Mammal Research

-The Survey of Federally Funded Marine Mammal Research (the Survey) is an online survey and data repository that provides information at a Federal level on what marine mammal research is being supported by different agencies, on which species, where, and at what cost.
-The Survey aids the Marine Mammal Commission (the Commission) in fulfilling its duties under the Marine Mammal Protection Act (MMPA) by helping identify gaps in research effort or funding, illuminating areas of strength in Federal research investment, and informing recommendations on needed agency actions and budget priorities.
+The Survey of Federally Funded Marine Mammal Research (the Survey) is an online survey and data repository.
+It provides federal funding information on marine mammal research by agency, species, objective, and location.
+The Survey aids the Marine Mammal Commission (the Commission) in fulfilling its duties under the Marine Mammal Protection Act (MMPA) by helping identify gaps in research effort or funding, illuminate areas of strength in federal research investment, and inform recommendations on needed agency actions and budget priorities.

 Departments and agencies that undertake or provide funding for marine mammal research activities include: Department of Commerce (National Marine Fisheries Service, National Ocean Service, and Office of Oceanic and Atmospheric Research), Department of Defense (U.S. Navy, U.S. Army Corps of Engineers, U.S. Air Force, and Environmental Research Programs), Department of the Interior (U.S. Fish and Wildlife Service, U.S. Geological Survey, Bureau of Ocean Energy Management, National Park Service, and Bureau of Land Management), Department of Health and Human Services (National Institutes of Health), Department of Homeland Security (U.S. Coast Guard), Department of Energy, Department of State, and several independent agencies (National Science Foundation, Marine Mammal Commission, Smithsonian Institution, and National Aeronautics and Space Administration).

 Scope and Nature of Projects Included

-The Survey focuses on marine mammal research projects/programs, which in this context are defined as any or all of:
+The Survey focuses on marine mammal research projects/programs defined as any or all of:

 - projects funded as part of a recognized research/grants program (including funding for workshops, meetings, and conferences),

 - projects supported in response to hypothesis driven scientific research and monitoring (excluding monitoring for mitigation only), and